bdeckard92/dupUT/01-Class-Content/19-PWA/01-Activities/05-Notetaker-PWA/README.md

   * Install and activate the service worker

-  * Intercept fetch requests that includes `/api/` as well as doesn't include `/api/`.
+  * Intercept fetch requests.
+If the response is successful, we clone it and store it in our cache.
+If the network request fails, we grab it from our cache.

 ## Hint(s)

-* Refer back to the previous activities to help you create the `service-worker.js` file!
+* Refer to the previous activities to help you create the `service-worker.js` file!